MahmoudYousif1/Updated-Portfolio/Portfolio_Vite/README.md

 # React Portfolio with Vite

-This project demonstrates a portfolio website built using React and Vite It incorporates modern web technologies such as Tailwind CSS for styling and React Icons for scalable graphics.This is just a frame at the moment but over the next couple of weeks, I'll be adding more pages, functionality and content to the site.
+This project demonstrates a portfolio website built using React and Vite and it incorporates modern web technologies such as Tailwind CSS for styling and React Icons for scalable graphics.This is just a frame at the moment but over the next couple of weeks, I'll be adding more pages, functionality and content to the site.
 Below is a guide to setting up the project, running it locally, and understanding its structure.

 ## Project Demo